aimms/function-reference/algorithmic-capabilities/constraint-programming-functions/cp_lexicographic.rst

 .. seealso::

-    -  The help text associated with the option :menuselecion:`constraint_listing`.
-This option can be found via the AIMMS menu :menuselecion:`Settings > Project Options` category :menuselecion:`Solvers General > Standard Reports > Constraints`.
+    -  The help text associated with the option :menuselection:`constraint_listing`.
+This option can be found via the AIMMS menu :menuselection:`Settings > Project Options` category :menuselection:`Solvers General > Standard Reports > Constraints`.

     -  :doc:`optimization-modeling-components/constraint-programming/index` on Constraint Programming in the `Language Reference <https://documentation.aimms.com/language-reference/index.html>`_.